ROS-UWI-Sentry/yolov5/README.md

 11. Change python version check from 3.7 to 3.6.9 in utils/general.py line 111
 12. Run Yolov5 to test if it works by following the instructions on the GitHub page.

-### General Workflow:
+## General Workflow:
-the detect.py script is the script that runs YOLOv5.
+The detect.py script is the script that runs YOLOv5.
 The state machine in the main_control package will launch and kill the detect.py script using the ROS launch api.

 For YOLOv5 to launch successfully there must be at least one video source.

 Using the api, the main_control state machine launches a launch file(launch_detector.launch), that runs a bash script(run_script.sh) that determines the amount of video devices connected.
 Both of these scripts are stored in the human_detection package's launch folder.

 The locations of the found video devices are stored in a text file(streams.txt).

 When detect.py is launched, it is told to read this text file and use the sources written there.

 A future upgrade can be to combine the functions into the detect.py itself or find a way to determine the sorces inside of detect.py.